deeptoaster/geany-tags/README.md

 -----

-This project provides tag support (keyword autocomplete and parameter hinting) for a variety of APIs and platforms Geany (<http://www.geany.org/>).
+This project provides tag support (keyword autocomplete and parameter hinting) for a variety of APIs and platforms in Geany (<http://www.geany.org/>).

 In some cases, scripts are provided to generate tag files from a local installation for additional customization.